super-jkdevops/vcluster-explore/doc/HOST-CLUSTER.md

 `Be aware`
-<br/>Some changes in k3d may become k3d/dev-cluster.conf incompatible.
+<br/>Some changes after k3d binary update may become k3d/dev-cluster.conf incompatible.
 It requires some additional steps to be migrated.
+Please correct values accordingly to version/release!

 ```console
 k3d migrate config.yaml > config-migrated.yaml